Skip to content

 Its weaknesses are operational.
 Renders came back slowest of the three in our runs, and face consistency across long variant sets trailed Seedance.
 Both are observations from our production sprints, not published specs.

-So Kling slots into two roles for us.
-It is the first pick for demo-style ads where motion is the message, and the second source when a Seedance sprint needs more coverage.
+Kling fills two roles for us.
+It is the first pick when a demo depends on physical motion.
+It is also the second source when a Seedance sprint needs more coverage.

 Which model should you use for TikTok vs YouTube?

-Use Seedance 2.0 for TikTok and Reels, where candid 9x16 avatar ads at volume win the auction.
-Use Runway Gen-4.5 for YouTube, where 16:9 polish and coherent camera work earn the view.
-Use Kling 3.0 on either channel when the ad hinges on physical action, like a demo or an unboxing.
+Use Seedance 2.0 for high-volume TikTok and Reels avatar tests.
+Use Runway Gen-4.5 when YouTube work needs polished 16:9 motion.
+Use Kling 3.0 when the ad depends on physical action, such as a demo or unboxing.
+These picks reflect our briefs, not universal model rankings.

 Here is the cheat sheet version we share with clients: